cossie14/Pig-Dice-Game/README.md

 #### Setup Instructions
 1 Ensure you have a web browser in your computer
-2 Ensure you are connected to the internet.
+2 Ensure you are connected to the internet

 ---

 #### BDD